What equipment do I need to start recording?

 - Magnetic pop filter - effectively reduces pop and hiss.

 How do I connect a microphone to a computer?
+With an audio interface!

 How many inputs do I need on my audio interface?

-Be aware that not every input listed on the specification sheet can connect a microphone.
+Not every input listed on the specification sheet can connect a microphone.
 Stick to the term “microphone preamp” or "analog input", this is what you will need to focus on.

 What is a microphone preamp?